stwgb/kafka-environment/kafka-messaging/kafka-connect-jmx-exporter/kafka-connect.md

 ### Connectors

-Each kafka-connect-cluster has a least one single connector.
+Each kafka-connect-cluster has at least one single connector.
 A connector is re-usable and differs in the configuration.
 Connectors are responsible for:

 - The amount of tasks for the connector.
 - Splitting work between tasks.